INL/BlackLab/PLAN.md

 ## Improve trunk-based development

 - [ ] Figure out how to effectively run the same unit tests on multiple implementations of the same interface.
 [Using generics and inheritance?](https://stackoverflow.com/a/16237354)?
 No, generics not needed, see TestSearches; do the same with more classes.
-- [ ] Update integration testing to compare to known good results.
+- [x] Update integration testing to compare to known good results.
+      (better-integration-tests branch, to be merged)

 ## Incorporate all information into the Lucene index